SonarSource/sonarqube/server/sonar-docs/README.md

 <!-- /static -->
 ```

-You can also use inline comments:
+You can also use these comments inline:

 ```md
 this content is displayed on <!-- sonarcloud -->SonarCloud<!-- /sonarcloud --><!-- sonarqube -->SonarQube<!-- /sonarqube -->